smakosh/RN-personal-boilerplate/README.md

 - Stateless functional components using Recompose
 - Screens setup with react-navigation
-- Redux store setup and configured `// Not implemented yet`
+- Redux store setup and configured
 - Nice file structure
 - Eslint
 - Client side error handling with formik and validation with yup
-- Server side errors show up easily, you need to pass the right errors object from the backend `// Not implemented yet`
+- Server side errors show up easily, you need to pass the right errors object from the backend
 - Common used elements styled and ready to use `// More to be added`
+- i18n with react-intl

 and more....